Ohlange High School: Today

-Enrollment in 2012 was 865 with nearly 100 boarding at the school.
-There were just over 60 staff with 34 being teachers in 2012.
+Enrolment in 2012 was 865, with nearly 100 boarding at the school.
+There were just over 60 staff, with 34 being teachers in 2012.

 The school had a laboratory and a technical drawing room, a computer and cooking room, a library and 23 other classrooms in 2012.
-The admin block is in addition and the school had plans in 2012 to add six more classrooms and increase the computing facilities.
+The admin block is in addition and the school had plans in 2012 to add six more classrooms and to increase the computing facilities.

-In 2007 Ohlange was amongst several schools recognised as "historic schools".
+In 2007, Ohlange was among several schools recognised as "historic schools".
 Funding of six million rand a year was earmarked for Ohlange, Adams College, Inkamana High School, Inanda Seminary and Vryheid Comprehensive High School to make them academies focusing on Maths, Science and Technology.
 Anglican Archbishop Emeritus Njongonkulu Ndungane said that they still needed funds and "little has been achieved since democracy".

 Alumni

-Prominent former pupils include the Nobel Laureate Albert Luthuli and the Deputy President Phumzile Mlambo-Ngcuka, who went back to her former school in May 2006 as part of the Global Campaign for Education.
+Prominent former pupils include the Nobel Laureate Albert Luthuli, his wife Nokukhanya Bhengu, and the Deputy President Phumzile Mlambo-Ngcuka, who went back to her former school in May 2006 as part of the Global Campaign for Education.
 Musical alumni include Reuben Caluza, the singer Busi Mhlongo and the jazz musician Victor Ntoni.
 Sportsman Stephen Mokone also studied here.
 Judge President John Hlophe matriculated at Ohlange in 1978.